Hannah Roggenkamp, MD

-In July 2018 I returned to LA to take a position as a supervising psychiatrist at the Greater LA VA, acting as deputy section chief for Trauma Recovery Services (TRS), where I now teach UCLA psychiatry residents about PTSD, and treat my own patients suffering from the consequences of war and military service.
-I plan to continue to develop ISTDP for moral injury and combat PTSD and am also hoping to work with SOF organizations for the purposes of improving the lives of members of that community.
+Since July 2018 I have been a supervising psychiatrist at the Greater LA VA, acting as deputy section chief for Trauma Recovery Services (TRS), where I now teach UCLA psychiatry residents about PTSD, and treat my own patients suffering from the consequences of war and military service.
+I continue to develop ISTDP for moral injury and combat PTSD and am also hoping to work with SOF organizations for the purposes of improving the lives of members of that community.
 Eventually I will likely develop a small private practice in Los Angeles but this is not yet set up.
 I am currently in Dr. Patricia Coughlin's ISTDP teacher training program.